Chaebol Families Decoded: The Korean Conglomerates Behind the Brands You Use Every Day

 Samsung (삼성)

 Samsung Electronics is the most profitable division of Korea's largest group.
+It is the world's largest memory chip maker and the world's number two semiconductor foundry behind Taiwan's TSMC.
 It makes the Galaxy phones, the chips inside many of your other devices, and the TVs in Korean apartments.
 But Samsung is much bigger than electronics.

 Samsung C&T was a lead contractor on the Burj Khalifa and Petronas Tower 2.
 Its construction arm produces the Raemian (래미안) apartment brand, one of the most recognized prestige labels in Korean real estate.
 Samsung Life Insurance is one of the country's largest.
 The Shilla is its luxury hotel brand.
 Samsung Medical Center in Gangnam is one of Korea's top private hospitals.